Understanding Adaptive Fashion: A Comprehensive Look

-The Growing Importance of Adaptive Fashion
+The Increasing Relevance of Adaptive Fashion

 Adaptive fashion aims to fill this gap by offering solutions that enhance the everyday lives of people with disabilities.
 The market potential for adaptive clothing is significant, with a 2017 report by Coresight Research estimating that this segment could be worth around $334 billion by 2022.
 This opportunity has sparked interest from both niche adaptive brands and large, established retailers looking to expand their offerings.